iiab/iiab/roles/cups/README.md

 ```
 systemctl restart cups cups-browsed nginx
 ```

 ## Troubleshooting

+Visit your IIAB's http://box/print -> **Help** for printer configuration suggestions, Etc!

 http://localhost:631 is very useful if NGINX redirects or CUPS permissions are set wrong.

-Beware that http://box:631 and http://box.lan:631 will not work, due to a [known issue](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=530027) with CUPS since 2009.
+Beware that http://box:631 and http://box.lan:631 _will not work,_ due to a [known issue](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=530027) with CUPS since 2009.

 Run `ps aux | grep cups` and `systemctl status cups` to verify the CUPS systemd service is running well.